-There may be a two part interview process, one pre-recorded interview and then a live interview day that consists of 2 interviews with core and/or associated faculty, a student-led focus group, and a campus tour.
+There is a live interview day that consists of an interview with core and/or associated faculty, a student-led focus group, and a campus tour.
 Options for an onsite or virtual interview day is possible, depending on COVID restrictions.

 This deposit is required to finalize acceptance.
-The program has submitted to increase the fee to 500 and may be in place by the start of the Summer 2021 cycle.
 Note that this deposit does go towards first semester tuition and fees.

 Our program is very diverse, comprising of typically anywhere from 20-30% of students from minority backgrounds.
 We typically have about a 60% to 40% female to male ratio.
 We offer two program tracks, the residential and hybrid tracks, with 40 students being accepted into residential and 40 being accepted into hybrid.
 You will denote your preference of residential, hybrid, or both and if selected to interview, we would interview you for your program choices.
 Acceptances into each program will be dependent on class availability.